 Tomann said he spoke to a neighbor just east of Glynwood who knew nothing of the storm.
 “It appears it just hit us,” he said.
 “We have to clean this up, and in a hurry.”
 Glynwood will host its annual gala the second week in September.

 Crews are harvesting as much hardwood from the downed trees as possible.
 “That would make the best of a bad situation,” he said, adding that it was fortunate that no animals or people were injured, especially considering how busy the farm was at the time.Did you find this article useful or informative?
-Please consider a donation to support our work.
-Even $5 a month, charged automatically to your credit card, would be terrific.
+Please consider a contribution to support our nonprofit journalism.
+Our annual appeal has begun!
+All gifts of up to $1,000 through Dec.
+31 will be matched TWICE!
+Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.